rnfc/rnfc.github.io/ivey/introduction-to-data-science/Lesson 2/Labs/index.md

 ---
 layout: resource
-title: "Lesson 2 - Lab"
+title: "Lesson 1 - Videos"
 ---

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jwBgGS_4RQA?list=PL5-da3qGB5IDvuFPNoSqheihPOQNJpzyy" style="border:none;" allowfullscreen></iframe>
 </center>
 <br>
 *Hastie:* Hi again.
 What we're going to do now, is we're going to have a look at R. Doing data analysis, these days, definitely requires a very good computing environment.
 And there's lots around.
 But from my point of view R is probably be the best environment these days.
 R is free, as we've mentioned before.
 And it's got a vast range of capabilities.
 And there it's got quite a steep learning curve, but the more you learn, the more capable you become.
 So R allows you to do all kinds of basic operations and data.
 And it's also got lots of built-in packages.
 And once you learn or R, you'll discover its also good very beautiful graphics.
 And after a while, you'll find that to start writing functions yourself, and expanding your abilities.
 So really, R, and/or tools like R are fundamental to doing good data analysis and statistical modeling.
 And so we're making this an essential part of this course.
 So what I'm doing here is I'm actually running R in another free program called R-Studio.
 So that's just an environment for running R and for developing presentations in R. And it's convenient for giving a presentation of this kind.
 So we'll now go to an introductory session in R-Studio, and I'll just show you some of the features of R. So here we are.
 You'll see I've got a script in the R-Studio session, in the top left panel.
 And in the bottom left panel, there's the R work in session.
 And what's going to happen is I'm going to click on commands that I've pre-entered, and that will get sent to the R session window and executed.
 Now of course, I could have tried to do you do this live and just type in the commands, but I don't touch type, and that would have been painful for you and me.
 So here we go.

 So the first thing we'll do is just see, working with basic vectors and matrices.
 So here we assign three numbers to a vector x.
 And you see the commands going down below.
 And if we just type in `x`, it will print the vector.
 And there we see the three numbers.